Gaming Mode

 Tuned for cinematic single-player RPGs: longer accumulation, slower decay, higher dim ceiling.
 Tolerant of long static menus and cutscenes.

-Both presets ship with Auto Mode on, the Morphological noise-gap filter, and High quality preset.
+Both presets ship with Auto Mode on and the High quality preset.

 Setting up a gaming session